katur/eegi/README_database_migration.md

     ./manage.py migrate_legacy_data

-Please see the script's docs for thorough information (including optional args, legacy database queries, etc).
+Please see the script's documentation for more information (including optional args, legacy database queries, etc).
 But in a nutshell, the script is broken into about 10 steps, each step roughly corresponding to migrating a single table.